Iqmaa/A_Collection_Of_Free_Tech_Resources/ML&AI/general.md

 Welcome to the Machine Learning(ML) and Artificial Intelligence(AI) section.
 Below are some of the resources we've discovered that will prove helpful on your journey into the ML/AI field.

-GOod luck, and have fun!
+Good luck, and have fun!

 ## Websites